edsu/diss/notes.md

 collected, and similarly will impact any kind of statistical analysis that is done on the resulting data.
 I think pointing at Critical Data Studies here will be important.

+Move the discussion of governmentality to the beginning of the literature review section to introduce the idea and foreshadow a discussion at the end.